Ecwid/ecwid-api-docs/includes/_startersite.md

 ### Upload cover image

-Upload starter site cover.
-The image itself is to be placed in the request body.
+Upload image to prepare it for a starter site cover.

+<aside class="note">Once you get a successful result, get the JSON response and send it via <a href="https://developers.ecwid.com/api-documentation/starter-site#create-and-update-starter-site-content-details">Update starter site content</a> request to update the starter site cover image.</aside>

 > Request example